-UPDATE 2-Euro zone bond yields fall from highs as sell-off pauses
+UPDATE 3-Euro zone bond yields fall from highs as sell-off pauses

 By Abhinav Ramnarayan

-LONDON, July 10 Euro zone bond yields came off multi-month highs on Monday as investors dipped their toes back into the market after the brutal sell-off of the last two weeks.
+LONDON, July 10 (Reuters) - Euro zone bond yields came off multi-month highs on Monday as investors dipped their toes back into the market after the brutal sell-off of the last two weeks.

 Investors dumped government bonds over the past two weeks on the belief that the European Central Bank (ECB) would unwind extraordinary stimulus sooner rather than later.